Tenant Placement Services vs. Property Management

 Tenant Screening

-Tenant screening is crucial because it ensures that you’re renting to reliable tenants who will pay their rent on time and respect your property.
+Tenant screening is crucial in renting out property as it minimises the risk of tenants defaulting on rent and damaging property.
 Property managers and tenant placement agencies often use advanced tools to conduct thorough background checks.
 This includes:

 - Credit reports to assess financial responsibility